 The security appliances perform all power-on self-tests automatically at boot when FIPS mode is enabled.
 All power-on self-tests must be passed before a User/Crypto Officer can perform services.
-The power-on self-tests are performed after the cryptographic systems are initialized but prior to the initialization of the LAN's interfaces; this prevents the security appliance from passing any data during a power-on self-test failure.
+The power-on self-tests are performed after the cryptographic systems are initialized but prior to the initialization of the LAN's interfaces; this prevents the security appliances from passing any data during a power-on self-test failure.
 In the unlikely event that a power-on self-test fails, an error message is displayed on the console followed by a security appliance reboot.

-Table 8 lists the conditional self-tests that the ASA 5500 adaptive security appliance performs.
+Table 8 lists the conditional self-tests that the ASA 5505 and 5550 adaptive security appliance perform.

-Table 8 ASA 5500 Adaptive Security Appliance Conditional Self-Tests --------- ---
+Table 8 ASA 5505 and 5550 Adaptive Security Appliance Conditional Self-Tests